 Paint bubbling is another advanced sign of paint failure that occurs due to localized loss of paint adhesion.
 This can be caused by painting on a wet or damp surface, painting when there is high humidity or using low-quality paints.
 This paint failure is characterized by small- to medium-sized ‘blisters’ of raised paint film.

-Small sections of blistering can be touched up by scraping off the damaged paint and applying a primer, followed by a coat of paint in the same color.
-Extensive bubbling, however, may warrantee a new paint job.
+Small sections of blistering can be touched up by scraping off the damaged paint, sanding down edges, and applying a primer, followed by a coat of paint in the same color.
+Extensive bubbling, however, may warrant a new paint job.
 If there is any underlying issue –such as a leaking pipe – it should be addressed before a fresh coat of paint is applied.

 Chalking occurs when the paint is broken down into fine powdery particles that are often deposited on the surface of the wall.
 Low-quality paints that have low concentrations of chemical binders are partly to blame for chalking.
 You can identify excessive chalking by a line of powdery particles deposited along the base of the wall, and this is a clear sign that a new paint job is long overdue.